sccnlab/labmanual/README.md

 To be added to an existing IRB, reach out to a lab coordinator and send them your CITI Training certificate if you haven't already.
 If your project does not fall under the scope of a current IRB protocol, talk to Stefano and the lab coordinator about writing a new one or filing an amendment to an existing one.
 You must ensure that you have IRB approval to run your study before you begin (which means that you either submitted an IRB protocol that got approved, or your name was added to an existing or amended IRB). **Lab members must complete CITI training and be added to the research personnel list for the necessary IRB protocol(s) before they can work with any human subjects _or their data_**.

-### CITI Training
+### CITI training
-Upon joining the lab, all lab members must complete [CITI Training](https://www.bc.edu/bc-web/research/sites/vice-provost-for-research/research-protections/training.html) if not yet completed, save their certificate of completion, and send it to a lab coordinator.
+Upon joining the lab, all lab members must complete [CITI training](https://www.bc.edu/bc-web/research/sites/vice-provost-for-research/research-protections/training.html) if not yet completed, save their certificate of completion, and send it to a lab coordinator.
 All lab members are also expected to complete the refresher course when needed, according to the expiration date on their certificate.

 ### Adverse events
 If you encounter any problems in the course of doing research that results in a negative outcome for the participant (e.g., if a participant becomes ill or upset, if there is an accident with the equipment, if there is a breach of confidentiality, etc.), you should immediately seek assistance from Stefano or a lab coordinator.
 If Stefano is not around, you must notify him **within 24 hours** - always as soon as possible.
 In some cases, we may need to report this information to the IRB and/or funding agencies.